-This is a single-centre, two-arm, parallel cohort study with a 1:1 allocation ratio.
-22 patients with flu-like symptoms without a SARS-CoV-2 infection and 22 patients with flu-like symptoms with a SARS-CoV-2 infection will be included (n=44, age over 18 years) (see Figure 1).
+This is a single-centre, two-arm, parallel cohort study with a 1:1 allocation ratio to be conducted between August 2021 and April 2022; 22 patients with flu-like symptoms without a SARS-CoV-2 infection and 22 patients with flu-like symptoms with a SARS-CoV-2 infection will be included (n=44, age over 18 years) (see figure 1).
 Due to our study design, no randomisation is needed.
 Thus, no blinding will be performed.